VKharchenko2272/VKharchenko2272/README.md

 ### About Me:

 Hello!
 I'm Valerii Kharchenko, a passionate tech enthusiast and aspiring leader in the tech industry.
 With a strong background in software development, I specialize in creating efficient, user-friendly applications using modern technologies like Java, React, .NET, and MySQL.
 I'm currently focused on honing my skills in full-stack development and aiming to become a CEO in the future.
-I believe in the power of technology to transform lives and strive to build solutions that make a positive impact on society.

 ### Let's Connect:
 - 📧 vkharchenko2272@gmail.com